-I was just resting in the lounge, when somehow, I ended up playing ukulele and singing for all of the kids.
+Back on the ship, I was just resting in the lounge, when somehow I ended up playing ukulele and singing for all of the kids.
 I even surprised myself.
 I didn’t think I had the guts to do it, and later, I found out that I was actually playing in the wrong key for “All of Me” (But that was only by a half step… nobody noticed.)

 What’s a famous thing you can think of that came from Hungary?
 Rubik’s cube of course!
 A group of people who are supposed to be really good at Rubik’s cubes came to the ship to demonstrate their skills.
 And skills they were.
 One guy solved a 3x3x3 cube in 20 seconds.
 I couldn’t believe it!
 At the end, they passed out Rubik’s cubes to everybody.
 I mixed mine up, then had to get somebody to solve it for me.
 I’m really gonna have to learn how to do it myself.

 The rest of the night passed quickly.
-I played more ukulele for the kids, we went up to the top deck (They call it the Sun Deck, I call it the Lido Deck.) and watched buildings light up as we passed, then watched a slide show from the whole cruise.
+I played more ukulele for the kids, we went up to the top deck (They call it the Sun Deck, I call it the Lido Deck.) and watched buildings light up as we passed through the heart of the city on the Danube, then we watched a slide show from the whole cruise.
 I was quite tired at the end, and as soon as my head touched the pillow, I was asleep.